Welcome

 Cast-on Stitch - Scallops In these examples, the Cast-on Stitches are worked side by side, along the seam, and a bead has been stitched into the center.
 Cast-on Stitch - Scallops

-Welcome ] Stitch Directions ] Gallery ] About Me ] Favorite Links ]
+Welcome ] Instructional Sites ] Stitch Directions ] Stitching Blogs ] Marie's Gallery ] About Me ]